yusuff-fatorisa/alx-higher_level_programming/0x09-python-everything_is_object/README.md

   - This file contains the name of the in-built `Python function` used to get the variable identifier `i.e` the memory address.

 #### `2-answer.txt`
-  - This file contains the answer to the comparion of 2 python identifier.
+  - This file contains the answer to the comparion of 2 python identifiers.

+#### `3-answer.txt`
+  - This file contains the answer to the comparison of 2 python identifiers.